LiamTWardle/Adaptavist-Word-Counter/README.md

     - Too many arguments.
     - Not a text file.
 - Do not assume anything about file size.
+- Do not assume anything about language (i.e. handle non-english characters).

 ### Stretch goals